K-Kamenju/trial_run/Readme.md

 ## Routes

-The following are the routes the application requires.
+The following are the routes used within the application.

 ![routes](/images/1.image.png)

 ![routes](/images/2.image.png)

 ![routes](/images/3.image.png)

 ## Set Up/ Installation